medusajs/admin/README.md

 ## Important update
 This repository is currently in maintainance mode, so we are only fixing bugs.
 In 1.8 (coming out start April 2023), we have moved Medusa Admin to our core repository to centralise our projects and ship it as a plugin through `npm` - similar to all other packages.
 You'll find the admin in package [`admin-ui`](https://github.com/medusajs/medusa/tree/master/packages/admin-ui).

-This project will each end-of-life 1st of June 2023 at which point it will be archived and deleted.
+This project will reach end-of-life 1st of June 2023 at which point it will be archived and deleted.

 If you are curious to try out the new admin, follow the guide in our [1.8](https://github.com/medusajs/medusa/releases/tag/v1.8.0) release notes.